charJin/hotel-analysis/README.md

 - **Actionable Recommendations**:
   Based on the combined findings, I developed recommendations and strategies tailored to improve customer experience and optimize revenue for the hotel.

 The dataset can be categorized into four main areas: **Customers, Bookings, Revenue, and Preferences**, with a total of **83,590 records**.
 Prior to analysis, comprehensive data checks were performed to ensure quality and familiarize myself with the dataset.
-Details of the data quality checks can be found [here](#).
+Details of the data quality checks and analysis can be found [here](Notebooks/hotel-customer-and-revenue-analysis.ipynb).

 ![ERD Diagram](images/hotel_data_diagram.svg)